Enterprise Performance Software: Managing Cascading Goals and 360 Reviews

 5. Check goals every three months to keep up with business changes.

-Implementing 360-Degree Reviews For A Full-Stadium View
+Implementing 360-Degree Reviews For A Full View

 If a manager's feedback is a single light, a 360-degree review is like lighting up the whole stadium.
 This feedback style gathers notes from coworkers, direct reports, and even people outside the company.
-It gives a full view that one person just cannot see alone.

 To do this right, you have to pick a varied group of people to give feedback.
 This stops "friendship bias" and shows what the employee actually does every day.